Maheshkumar-W/Voice-Based-Smartboard/README.md

 Finally , After successful testing & validation, Wireless transmission of voice & text input is established & developed model is ready for deployment.

-- Last but not the least, if you are reading till here, I ThankYou for investing your valuable time.

 # Real World Application of Project

 - Voice Based Smartboards are often used in public places such as bus stations, railway stations, airports, shopping malls, and parks.